First Phosphate Closes Second Tranche of Oversubscribed Private Placement for Total Current Financing of $7.5 Million

 Forward-Looking Information and Cautionary Statements

 Certain information in this news release constitutes forward-looking statements under applicable securities laws.
 Any statements that are contained in this news release that are not statements of historical fact may be deemed to be forward-looking statements.
 Forward-looking statements are often identified by terms such as "may", "should", "anticipate", "expect", "potential", "believe", "intend" or the negative of these terms and similar expressions.
-Forward-looking statements in this news release include statements relating to: the Company's plans to integrate directly into the functions of certain major North American LFP Battery producers; the Company's proposed development of its land claims in the region of Saguenay-Lac-St-Jean, Quebec; the Offering and any subsequent tranches; the use of proceeds from the Offering; the terms of the Offering, including, the issuance of any securities, the closing date, the obtaining of all necessary approvals from the CSE; and statements about the Credit Facility, debt settlements, and RSU and Option issuances.
+Forward-looking statements in this news release include statements relating to: the Company's plans to integrate directly into the functions of certain major North American LFP Battery producers; the Company's proposed development of its land claims in the region of Saguenay-Lac-St-Jean, Quebec; the Offering and any subsequent tranches; the use of proceeds from the Offering; the terms of the Offering, including, the issuance of any securities, the closing date, the obtaining of all necessary approvals from the CSE; and statements about the Credit Facility, debt settlements, and RSU and Option issuances; the Company's plans to drill and begin uncovering the full extent of the Bégin-Lamarche property; the claims that proximity to port and access to infrastructure and workforce are the single largest determinants for the economic viability of any phosphate project in the Saguenay-Lac-St-Jean region of Quebec; and the Company's belief its Bégin-Lamarche project will become the first productive phosphate mine to see production in Quebec; and that the Company is in a position to accelerate its development.

-Forward-looking information in this press release are based on certain assumptions and expected future events, namely: the Company's ability to integrate directly into the functions of certain major North American LFP Battery producers; the Company's ability to develop its land claims in the region of Saguenay-Lac-St-Jean, Quebec; the Company's ability to carry out the Offering and any subsequent tranches; the Company's ability to allocate the use of proceeds from the Offering as stated; the Company's ability to carry out the terms of the Offering as state; and the Company's ability to carry out the Credit Facility, debt settlements, and RSU and Option issuances as stated.
+Forward-looking information in this press release are based on certain assumptions and expected future events, namely: the Company's ability to integrate directly into the functions of certain major North American LFP Battery producers; the Company's ability to develop its land claims in the region of Saguenay-Lac-St-Jean, Quebec; the Company's ability to carry out the Offering and any subsequent tranches; the Company's ability to allocate the use of proceeds from the Offering as stated; the Company's ability to carry out the terms of the Offering as state; the Company's ability to carry out the Credit Facility, debt settlements, and RSU and Option issuances as stated; the Company's ability to carry out its plans to drill and begin uncovering the full extent of the Bégin-Lamarche property; the accuracy of its claims that proximity to port and access to infrastructure and workforce are the single largest determinants for the economic viability of any phosphate project in the Saguenay-Lac-St-Jean region of Quebec; the Company's ability to realize its plans so that Bégin-Lamarche project will become the first productive phosphate mine to see production in Quebec; and that the Company is in a position to accelerate its development.

-These statements involve known and unknown risks, uncertainties and other factors, which may cause actual results, performance or achievements to differ materially from those expressed or implied by such statements, including but not limited to: the Company's inability to integrate directly into the functions of certain major North American LFP Battery producers; the Company's inability to carry out the Offering and any subsequent tranches; the Company's inability to allocate the use of proceeds from the Offering as stated; and the Company's inability to carry out the Credit Facility, debt settlements, and RSU and Option issuances as stated.
+These statements involve known and unknown risks, uncertainties and other factors, which may cause actual results, performance or achievements to differ materially from those expressed or implied by such statements, including but not limited to: the Company's inability to integrate directly into the functions of certain major North American LFP Battery producers; the Company's inability to carry out the Offering and any subsequent tranches; the Company's inability to allocate the use of proceeds from the Offering as stated; the Company's inability to carry out the Credit Facility, debt settlements, and RSU and Option issuances as stated; the Company's inability to carry out its plans to drill and begin uncovering the full extent of the Bégin-Lamarche property; the inaccuracy of its claims that proximity to port and access to infrastructure and workforce are the single largest determinants for the economic viability of any phosphate project in the Saguenay-Lac-St-Jean region of Quebec; the Company's inability to realize its plans so that Bégin-Lamarche project will become the first productive phosphate mine to see production in Quebec; and that the Company is not in a position to accelerate its development.

 Readers are cautioned that the foregoing list is not exhaustive.
 Readers are further cautioned not to place undue reliance on forward-looking statements, as there can be no assurance that the plans, intentions or expectations upon which they are placed will occur.
 Such information, although considered reasonable by management at the time of preparation, may prove to be incorrect and actual results may differ materially from those anticipated.